eddiemg10/xpln/README.md

 ![image](https://github.com/user-attachments/assets/14c04108-624d-487d-beec-9ad3eae79863)

 `xpln` is powered by Google AI Studio and requires an an [API Key](https://aistudio.google.com/apikey) to initialize.
-Once you have an API Key, this can be initialized by running `xpln init` and following the instructions.
+Once you have an API Key, initialize the CLI by running `xpln init` and following the instructions.

 Alternatively, an API Key can be directly specified by including the `--key / -k` option
 ```sh